newelhan/x-frontend/README.md

 18 july 2024: created the sidebar

-19 july 2024: finished the sidebar
+19 july 2024: finished the sidebar and topbar